vonwao/entire/docs/index.md

 Permissions are essentially named collections of modules.
 Any dependencies of a module included in a permission set will also be included in said set.
 Access to these modules is enforced at the middleware level.
 Here is how the middleware enforces this.

-* **router**: routes registered to modules outside the permission set will respond with a 401.
+* **router**: routes registered to modules outside the permission will be skipped.
 * **scripts**: scripts registered to modules outside the permission set will not be included in scripts.js.
 * **styles**: styles registered to modules outside the permission set will not be included in styles.css.
-* **static files**: static files registered to modules outside the permission set will respond with a 404.
+* **static files**: static files registered to modules outside the permission set will be skipped.

+Note: If something is skipped, this means the Koa middleware stack continues.
+Most times this will result in a 404, but it doesn't have to.

 ## Request Permission